lucashadfield/speck/README.md

 ### Examples

 *Note: Large images can take a long time to process and might raise a MemoryError.
 This is because the image is scaled up substantially.
 The `resize` argument to `SpeckPlot` will scale down the image before processing.
-It supports both passing a `tuple` of dimensions and a single dimension `int` that the long edge will be scaled and that maintains the original aspect ratio.
+It supports both passing a `tuple` of dimensions and a single dimension `int` that the long edge will be scaled to and that maintains the original aspect ratio.
 I suggest starting with `resize=100`.
 For example, an image resized to (100, 100) with `upscale=10` (default) will be 1000x1000 pixels when saved.*